May 16, 2017

 Trials on mice with Parkinson’s disease have been encouraging, with the disease actually being cured in the mice.
 It has likewise proven effective in a small number of human tests in those with Parkinson’s and dementia, for which there currently is not a treatment available to stop or even slow the progression of the diseases.
 For patients in the first testing phase, improvements in mobility and speech were noted, as well as improvement in a variety of other areas.

 The next phase of the study has already begun by currently enrolling new patients with Parkinson’s or Alzheimer’s disease.
 This phase is anticipated to be completed in about a year.
 More details concerning the upcoming Alzheimer’s study are available here, and details about the Parkinson’s study can be found here.

-For more resources on Parkinson’s disease and dementia, call on the Alzheimer’s St. Louis home care experts at Continuum.
-We are able to provide a wide range of professional in-home care with our fully trained and skilled specialized Alzheimer’s and Parkinson’s caregivers.
-Contact us in St. Louis, MO to schedule a free in-home assessment or to allow us to answer any questions you might have.
+For more resources on Parkinson’s disease and dementia, contact the top-rated caregivers of St. Louis at Continuum.
+We’re able to provide a wide range of professional in-home care with our fully trained and skilled specialized Alzheimer’s and Parkinson’s caregivers.
+For a full list of the communities we serve, please see our service area page.